jpritcha3-14/set-card-game/README.md

 # SET
 A JavaScript implementation of the popular [SET card game](https://en.wikipedia.org/wiki/Set_(card_game)).
 SET is both a fun solitaire and multiplayer game since it doesn't rely on players taking turns, only pattern recognition speed.
+The current version of the game [can be played on GitHub Pages by clicking here](https://jpritcha3-14.github.io/set-card-game/).

-The game consists of 81 cards containing symbols with 3 unique variants of 4 properties:
+The game consists of 81 unique cards containing symbols with 3 variants of 4 properties:
 * Number of symbols (1, 2, 3)
 * Color (red, green, purple)
 * Shape (oval, diamond, squiggle)